 Painters do show their artificial works, like umbrella and portrait painting.
 Pattaya Floating Market has recently provided Amphibian-boat rides, an agricultural rice field demonstration, authentic House-boats for home stay, and 10 mud-houses just right beside the rice field zone.

 Pattaya Floating Market, the biggest man made floating market in the world, is located on the outskirts of Pattaya on Sukhumvit Road, on the way to Bang Saray and Sattahip.

 My own view of Pattaya’s Floating Market is that it really is a first class alternative tourist attraction in a city desperate to lose its sex city tag.
-Entrance is free and the shopping experience is not pricey at all with zero hard sell tactics employed.
-If you are visiting Pattaya then I’d highly recommend a visit to its delightful floating market.
-My apologies for the watery (crap) photos.
+Entrance is free and the shopping experience is not pricey at all and I saw no hard sell tactics techniques by the market traders